-Food and housing is fairly cheap and street food is very affordable.
-Some of the sights and activities can be fairly expensive but not all of it.
+Food and housing is cheap and street food is very affordable.
+Some of the sights and activities can be expensive but not all of them.
 So there is something for every budget.
 I would give the Yucatan a 5.

 People from the Yucatán Are…

 Mike: … friendly, of course, but unbelievably loud.
 In Mérida, every store blasts Mexican pop at decibel level 1000.
 Even the supermarkets!
 But my favorite purveyors of noise are the “advert vans” outfitted with loudspeakers that cruise up and down the streets at all hours.

 … extremely polite.
 I didn’t expect people here to queue up for the buses like they would in the UK.

 The Yucatán in Three Words